What is Home Quest?

 Frequent communication between the Home Facilitator and Home Quest is necessary to create a fluid support system.
 Teachers are here to support and guide families along this educational path and make sure that Ministry requirements are met.
 Home Quest offers parent workshops, frequent communication and expertise on resources to help in any area of need.
 Families are never alone on the journey and are encouraged to seek the teacher’s support and feedback often.

 When joining Home Quest, families are committing to taking on a big role in helping to ensure their children are following an individualized educational path within the BC Ministry of Education guidelines.
 Families are not following a scripted curriculum assigned by Home Quest, but rather a carefully, cooperatively crafted plan.
-To make this work within Ministry expectations, there are essential elements that families must commit and agree to when enrolling at Home Quest (outlined below, in orientation, our program agreement form and the parent handbook).
+To make this work within Ministry expectations, there are essential elements that families must commit and agree to when enrolling at Home Quest (outlined below, in orientation, and in our program agreement form).

 The first step in the journey is to set up an appointment to meet with the Home Quest Coordinator.
 Your meeting will be a discussion of what Home Quest is like and if it feels like a good fit for your family.
 Once you decide to register, then you will sign a form agreeing to these things:

-5. Throughout the term, Home Facilitator to submit regular student work samples and subject summaries.
+5. Throughout the term, Home Facilitator must support the student in submission of regular student work samples, subject summaries and use of online Brightspace account.

-7. Home Facilitator must regularly check emails for Teacher and general HQ communication.
+6. Home Facilitator must regularly check emails and online Brightspace account, student work progress, announcements, and general Teacher and HQ communication.

-8. Home Facilitator must adhere to BC Ministry of Education Curriculum.
+7. Home Facilitator must adhere to BC Ministry of Education and Child Care Curriculum and the agreed upon Student Learning Plan.

-9. Willingness to learn and work with Google Platform Tools.
+8. Willingness to learn and work with the online Brightspace platform.

 The key to success at Home Quest is definitely communication!
 Teachers and Home Facilitators work closely together to create the ultimate in diversified learning for their students.